zenpho/AbletonLiveMIDINoteProcessors/README.md

 # AbletonLiveMIDINoteProcessors
 MIDI note processors for Ableton Live using only lite and standard devices

-Ableton Live (lite and standard) has devices for MIDI note processing with simple pitch transposition, arpeggiation, etc all possible easily.
-More complex processing (such as proability to play/drop or stutter/echo notes) is very useful when working with drum patterns.
+Ableton Live (lite and standard) has devices that "do one thing well" and "work together" for realtime MIDI note processing.
+Pitch and velocity modulation/randomisation are possible easily.
+More complex realtime processes (proability to play/drop or stutter/echo notes, etc) are very useful when working with drum patterns and/or with external hardware.

-A series of device group racks using only lite/standard edition devices are provided here.
+The device group racks here do exactly that and use only lite/standard edition devices.
+No Max4Live M4L amxd etc required.

 Two ".adg" formats are provided (v7 binary, and v9 gzip xml).
 If you fork these, please be sure to maintain compatibile file formats! 😅